 About the Author

 I have been coaching runners and writing about training and injuries for over ten years.
-I've helped novices, NXN-qualifying high schoolers, DI athletes, elite-field competitors at major marathons, and runners everywhere in between.
-I'm currently finishing up a PhD in biomechanics at Indiana University's School of Public Health, where my research is focused on overuse injuries in runners.
+I've helped total novices, NXN-qualifying high schoolers, elite-field competitors at major marathons, and runners everywhere in between.
+I have a Ph.D. in Human Performance, and I do scientific research focused on the biomechanics of overuse injuries in runners.
 I published my first book, Modern Training and Physiology for Middle and Long-Distance Runners, in 2013.